dariemcarlosdev/SecureCleanApiWaf/docs/CleanArchitecture/HYBRID-MAPPING-STRATEGY.md

 ? **Production-ready** with both type safety and flexibility
 ? **Insurance policy** against API changes and unexpected scenarios

 This architecture allows your team to leverage AutoMapper's power while maintaining flexibility for unpredictable external APIs.
-It's not about choosing one over the other—it's about having the right tool for each job.
+It's not about choosing one over the otherï¿½it's about having the right tool for each job.

 **Remember:** The best architecture is one that adapts to your needs, not one that forces you to adapt to its limitations.
 The hybrid mapping strategy embodies this principle.